ambuilding/API/readme.md

 - Solving the issue of linking the API output to the structure of the database tables.(transformations)

+- Authentication, limit access to our API.
+The simplest solution: HTTP basic authentication (with SSL).

 - Single Responsibility Priniciple: Extract the transformation process into its own set of classes.

 ### Fractal